AdilShamim8/AI-Engineering/README.md

 Everything here is based on real data: 3,100+ actual job descriptions, real interview experiences, and real stories from practitioners.
 This is not AI-generated filler dumped into a repo — every insight comes from analyzing actual data and synthesizing patterns from it.

-This is an updated and expanded version of [Alexey Grigorev's AI Engineering Field Guide](https://github.com/alexeygrigorev/ai-engineering-field-guide), refreshed with the latest market data, technology landscape, and interview trends as of May 2026.

 ## What's New in This Edition (May 2026)

 - **Updated job market data**: 3,100+ job descriptions analyzed (up from 2,445), covering additional regions including Singapore and remote-first roles